riccardo-df/ocf/README.md

 y <- as.numeric(odata[, 1])
 ```

 First, I estimate conditional choice probabilities and marginal effects.
 Note the argument `honesty` set to `TRUE`.
-This is necessary to conduct valid inference later.
+This is necessary to conduct valid inference.
+If inference is not of interest, one can improve the prediction performance by setting `honesty = FALSE`.
 For the marginal effect estimation, I set `eval = "atmean"` for the marginal effect at the mean.
 Alternatively, we could target mean marginal effect and marginal effect at the median.
+The output of the `morf` function can be used with the usual generic methods, such as `summary` and `predict`.

 ```
 ## Build forests.